 Do you want to create/improve brand awareness?
 Or do you want to acquire leads?
 Or maybe boost sales?
 Or enhance engagement?
 When you know what outcome you are looking for, you will know how effective your campaign has been.

 Defining concrete goals helps you clear up things.
-There could be many things you want to achieve, but might not have the resources for having everything at once.
-Thus, listing down objectives helps in prioritizing what’s important and brings a sense of clarity.
+There could be many things you want to achieve but might not have the resources to have everything at once.
+Thus, listing down objectives helps prioritize what’s important and brings a sense of clarity.